Carjacking Capital | Data shows troubling trend plaguing streets of Louisville

 On a November evening at the corner of Burnett Avenue and S 3rd Street, 24-year-old Austin Fitzpatrick pulled his car up in front of his apartment after a weekend camping trip.
 Once he exited the car, he was approached by two men, who wanted to take the car.

 The men ended up taking his life.
-His death become another in a long line of homicides.
+His death becomes another in a long line of homicides.

 Fitzpatrick is remembered by his mother, Eva and sister, Erica as an artist, and 'Lover of Louisville,' they say he gave it everything he had.